Thompson Capper: Battle of Loos

-CWGC gravestone for Major General Thompson Capper.
+CWGC gravestone for Major General Sir Thompson Capper.

 In late September 1915, the division was assigned to participate in the Battle of Loos against fortified German positions at Loos-en-Gohelle and Hulluch.
 Advancing on 26 September against furious German opposition, the 7th Division was held up several times and Capper visited the frontline to view the enemy for himself from the captured trenches.

 Urging his men into a final assault, Capper stayed behind to view the field and was struck by a sniper's bullet fired from houses along the line of advance which were thought to have been abandoned.
 The assault failed and Capper was discovered by his retreating units and taken to Number 6 Casualty Clearing Station at Lillers to the rear of British lines personally by Captain O'Reilly, a medical officer.
 O'Reilly had gone out at 8pm to bring Capper in from the battlefield (the war diary suggests that Capper had been wounded at 5.50pm) and had arranged for the wound to be dressed at the divisional collecting station before onward transfer to the CCS – O'Reilly was subsequently recommended for the Military Cross (MC).
 The bullet had penetrated both lungs, and doctors gave no hope of survival.

 Major-General Sir Thompson Capper died the following day, on 27 September 1915 in the casualty clearing station, at the age of 52.
-His division had lost over 5,200 men killed or wounded in just three days of fighting.
+He was the third of nine British divisional commanders to be killed or die of wounds during the war.
+(Note: The other fatalities were: Hubert Hamilton, GOC 3rd Division, Samuel Lomax, GOC 1st Division, George Thesiger, GOC 9th (Scottish) Division, Frederick Wing, GOC 12th (Eastern) Division, Edward Ingouville-Williams, GOC 34th Division, Robert Broadwood, GOC 57th (2nd West Lancashire) Division, Edward Feetham, GOC 39th Division, and Louis Lipsett, GOC 4th Division.)
+His division, which was soon taken over by Watts, GOC 21st Brigade, had lost over 5,200 men killed or wounded in just three days of fighting.

 Following his death, a rumour abounded that he had been killed charging the German lines on horseback.
 This story has persisted despite eye-witness accounts to the contrary.
-Capper was buried in Lillers Communal Cemetery behind British lines and his grave is marked by a Commonwealth War Graves Commission (CWGC) headstone bearing the inscription TOMMY.
-He is also commemorated on the War Memorial in Rayne, Essex, where he spent much of his boyhood with his uncle, the Rector of Rayne, Rev W S Hemming.
+Capper was buried in Lillers Communal Cemetery behind British lines and his grave is marked by a Commonwealth War Graves Commission (CWGC) headstone bearing the inscription TOMMY.He is also commemorated on the War Memorial in Rayne, Essex, where he spent much of his boyhood with his uncle, the Rector of Rayne, Rev W S Hemming.
 His collected papers were donated to King's College London in 1971, where they are still available to researchers and contain a wide selection of primary materials concerning the warfare of the early twentieth century.